-Occasionally it is appropriate to charge the contractor for additional inspection work.
-To be fair, the Resident Engineer should be careful about how and when contractors are charged for additional inspections.
+Occasionally it is appropriate to charge the Contractor for additional inspection work.
+To be fair, the Resident Engineer should be careful about how and when Contractors are charged for additional inspections.

-The Department's policy on back charging contractors is based on the belief that we are partners with the contractor.
-Both the Department and the contractor must be flexible in accommodating each other's schedule.
-The other belief is that sometimes contractors make honest mistakes.
-Back Charging the contractor for additional inspections done when fixing honest mistakes only adds insult to injury and is inappropriate.
+The Department's policy on backcharging Contractors is based on the belief that we are partners with the Contractor.
+Both the Department and the Contractor must be flexible in accommodating each other's schedule.
+The other belief is that sometimes Contractors make honest mistakes.
+Backcharging the Contractor for additional inspections done when fixing honest mistakes only adds insult to injury and is inappropriate.

-Back Charging is appropriate when:
+Backcharging is appropriate when:

-- The contractor chronically refuses to cooperate with the Department's Inspectors about adequate warnings for inspections that result in additional overtime expenses - The contractor repeatedly makes the same mistakes and won't change construction methods to eliminate or reduce defects - The contractor attempts to alter already accepted work without notice to or the approval of the Department's Inspectors
+- the Contractor chronically refuses to cooperate with the Department's Inspectors about adequate warnings for inspections that result in additional overtime expenses; - the Contractor repeatedly makes the same mistakes and won't change construction methods to eliminate or reduce defects; and - the Contractor attempts to alter already accepted work without notice to or the approval of the Department's Inspectors.

-District Engineers will usually support back charges to the contractor only when there is documented evidence of a chronic lack of cooperation by the contractor.
-Some prior attempt must also have been made by the Field Office to resolve the issue with the contractor through the partnering escalation process.
+District Engineers will usually support back charges to the Contractor only when there is documented evidence of a chronic lack of cooperation by the Contractor.
+Some prior attempt must also have been made by the Field Office to resolve the issue with the Contractor through the partnering escalation process.

 When inspecting unique items of construction (such as electrical and mechanical equipment installations) Inspectors should take advantage of the experience and expertise of the equipment supplier.
-Often these people have their reputation to protect and will help the Inspector ensure the contractor installs and uses their equipment correctly.
+Often these people have their reputation to protect and will help the Inspector ensure the Contractor installs and uses their equipment correctly.
 In addition, ADOT may have its own in-house experts who can assist the Inspector with reading and interpreting specialized contract requirements.